onap/dcaegen2/docs/sections/services/ves-hv/installation.rst

 ---------------------------------

 HV-VES application is configured by default to use TLS/SSL encryption on TCP connection.
-However it is posible to turn off TLS/SSL authorization by overriding Cloudify blueprint inputs.
+However it is possible to turn off TLS/SSL authorization by overriding Cloudify blueprint inputs.

 Accessing bootstrap container with Kubernetes command line tool
 ---------------------------------------------------------------